LincaMarius/ISAP-1_Control_Unit/README.md

 ### Optimizing equations
 If we look at the final equations we can easily conclude that we will need many logic gates to implement this circuit.

-To obtain the final implementation scheme of the Control Matrix, several steps must be completed.
+To obtain the final implementation schematic of the Control Matrix, several steps must be completed.

 ### Ordering the terms of the equations
 Before doing anything else it is necessary to order the terms that make up the above equations.